A non-perturbative approach to computing seismic normal modes in rotating planets: Full mode coupling

 \section{Full mode coupling}

-Concerning the Galerkin approximation, we can use different bases of functions in the appropriate energy space.
-In this appendix, we consider the use of the eigenfunctions of a spherically symmetric, non-rotating, perfectly elastic and isotropic (SNREI) reference model as a basis.
-This was proposed by \cite{woodhouse1978effect,woodhouse1980coupling, deuss2001theoretical, deuss2004iteration}.
+Concerning the Galerkin approximation, we can use different, nonlocal bases of functions in the appropriate energy space, for example, the spectral-Galerkin method \cite{shen1994efficient}.
+In this appendix, we consider the use of the eigenfunctions of a spherically symmetric, non-rotating, perfectly elastic and isotropic (SNREI) reference model as a basis in this method.
+This has been implemented by \cite{woodhouse1978effect,woodhouse1980coupling,deuss2001theoretical,deuss2004iteration}, and named the full mode coupling approach.
 An immediate drawback of using this basis, however, is that the fluid-solid boundaries need to be spherically symmetric, as these are encoded in these basis functions.

 We let $u_{km}$ represent the eigenfunctions associated with eigenfrequencies, $\omega_k$, in terms of spherical harmonics, $Y_l^m$, that is,

 where $k$ is the multi-index for the eigenfrequency; $m=-l,-l+1\ldots,l-1,l$ is the index corresponding with the degeneracy with $l$ denoting the spherical harmonic degree; $U_{km}, V_{km}$ and $W_{km}$ are the three components of eigenfunctions and are functions of the radial coordinate; $\mathbf{P}_{lm}$, $\mathbf{B}_{lm}$ and $\mathbf{C}_{lm}$ are the vector spherical harmonics, see \cite[(8.36)]{dahlen1998theoretical} for their definition.
 In addition, $p_{km}$ needs to be introduced to constrain the solution, cf. \eqref{eq:fluidconstraint} \cite[Subsection 3.3]{de2019note}.
 Since $\nabla \cdot u_{km}(x)$ can be expanded using $Y_l^m(x)$ \cite[(8.38)]{dahlen1998theoretical} and $u_{km}(x) \cdot g_{(r)}$ can also be expanded using $Y_l^m(x)$ for the radial models, we let $p_{km} = P_{km} Y_l^m$ with